 - The Dana Renee Way | Sweet Potato Cornbread

 - The Hungry Hutch | Southern-Style Sweet Tea

 - The Kitchenista Diaries | Grilled Lemon Pepper Wings

 - This Worthey Life | Strawberry Soda

-Cajun White Beans combining coconut milk and Cajun seasonings resulting in an Instant Pot recipe full of flavor.
+Cajun White Beans combining coconut milk and Cajun seasonings resulting in an Instant Pot (paid link) recipe full of flavor.
 Makes for the perfect meal or side dish.

 - 1 lb Navy Beans

 - 1/2 cup Onion

 - 1 Zatarain’s Crab Boil Bag (3 oz.)

 - 1/8 tsp Red Cayenne Pepper